GPU Cloud Comparison: 17 Neoclouds for AI in 2025

 The GPU neocloud market has matured significantly.
 Free egress is now standard, 400Gb/s InfiniBand is table stakes for serious providers, and pricing has compressed to $2-4/hr for H100s (vs $6-12/hr on hyperscalers).

 For production AI training, Nebius, CoreWeave, and Crusoe offer the most complete platforms.
-For cost-sensitive experimentation, Vast.ai, SF Compute, and DataCrunch provide the lowest prices.
-For European data sovereignty, Nebius and DataCrunch combine EU data centers with enterprise compliance (SOC 2/ISO 27001) and competitive pricing.
+For cost-sensitive experimentation, Vast.ai and SF Compute provide the lowest prices.
+For European data sovereignty, Nebius and DataCrunch/Verda combine EU data centers with enterprise compliance and 100% renewable energy.

 The main remaining gap is documentation transparency.
 Most providers require sales conversations for pricing on reserved capacity, large clusters, and enterprise features.
 As the market matures, expect more self-service options and published pricing for these categories.